 His activities in the field of church music included written articles, collaboration in revising the Nuwe Halleluja (1951), contributing to the compilation of the harmonized version of the Hymnbook (1956) and assisting in the revision of the Afrikaans Psalm melodies.
 He also collected popular church melodies which he tried to re-establish for use by the congregation.

 Cillié assumed the leadership of the Stellenbosch University Choir (1941) and the newly-established Choir of the Theological Seminary (1946).
 In 1946 the Students’ Song Festival occurred.
 This event took place annually.

 As conductor and musical consultant, Gabriel Gideon Cillié became well-known after his tour with the Seminary Choir (from 1946) and the University Choir (from 1952).
 After becoming a member of the Federasie vir Afrikaanse Kultuurvereninginge (FAK) music commission, he was involved in revising the Nuwe FAK Sangbundel (1961).
 In 1965 he received a medal of honour from the South African Academy for Arts and Science.
-The Cillié collection consists of correspondence, periodicals, programmes, monographs and sheet music.
-Extent: ca. 5 m and 3 pamphlet boxes.
+The Cillié collection consists of correspondence, newspaper cuttings, periodicals, photographs, programmes and sheet music.
+Extent: 3 pamphlet boxes.

 Source: Adapted from Malan, J.P.
 South African music encyclopedia -1979, by Kaylene Hendricks.